British Army during the First World War: Commanders

 After the failed offensive at the Battle of Loos in 1915, French was replaced as commander of the BEF by Haig, who remained in command for the rest of the war.
 He became most famous for his role as its commander during the battle of the Somme, the battle of Passchendaele, and the Hundred Days Offensive, the series of victories leading to the German surrender in 1918.
-Haig was succeeded in command of the First Army by General Charles Carmichael Monro, who in turn was succeeded by General Henry Horne in September 1916, the only officer with an artillery background to command a British army during the war.
+Haig was succeeded in command of the First Army by General Charles Carmichael Monro, who in turn was succeeded by General Sir Henry Horne in September 1916, the only officer with an artillery background to command a British army during the war.

-General Plumer was eventually appointed to command II Corps in December 1914, and succeeded Smith-Dorrien in command of the Second Army in 1915.
+General Plumer was eventually appointed to command V Corps in December 1914, and succeeded Smith-Dorrien in command of the Second Army in 1915.
 He had commanded a mounted infantry detachment in the Second Boer war, where he started to build his reputation.
 He held command of the Ypres salient for three years and gained an overwhelming victory over the German Army at the battle of Messines in 1917.
 Plumer is generally recognised as one of the most effective of the senior British commanders on the Western Front.

 In 1914, General Edmund Allenby was commander of the Cavalry Division and later the Cavalry Corps in the BEF.
 His leadership was noted during the retreat from Mons and the first battle of Ypres.
 After commanding an infantry corps, he was appointed to command the Third Army on the western front.
 He had previously served in the Zulu War, the Sudan campaign, and the Second Boer war.
 In 1917, he was given command of the Egyptian Expeditionary Force, where he oversaw the conquest of Palestine and Syria in 1917 and 1918.
 Allenby replaced Archibald Murray, who had been the Chief of Staff of the British Expeditionary Force in France in 1914.